 Wakesurfing.
 You see it everywhere when you are out on the water.
 The sport has quickly surpassed wakeboarding and waterskiing in popularity.
-You might have noticed that the waves are getting bigger and better too, thanks to installed wakesurf systems on the boats.
+You might have noticed that the waves are getting bigger and better too, thanks to installed wakesurf systems on boats.
 Malibu reinvented the game when they debuted the Surf Gate in 2013.
-Since that time, nearly every wakeboard boat manufacturer has created their own wakesurf system, and an assortment of aftermarket devices have hit the market.
-It is now time to learn what all the hype is about.
+Since that time, nearly every wakeboard boat manufacturer has created their wakesurf system, and an assortment of aftermarket devices have hit the market.
+Now it's time to learn what all the hype is about.

 Continue reading to learn all about how these devices work and which one might be a good option for you.